-Runnable: A thread becomes ready to run, but does not necessarily start running immediately.
+- NEW: The thread becomes ready to run, but does not necessarily start running immediately.

-Dead: The thread has finished its execution.
+- TERMINATED: The thread has finished its execution.

 In Java programming, each object has a lock.
 A thread can acquire the lock for an object by using the synchronized keyword.
 The synchronized keyword can be applied in a method level (coarse grained lock) or block level of code (fine grained lock).